Skip to main content

 Obesity and tobacco use, for example, cost the United States billions of dollars each year in healthcare costs and lost productivity.

-Programs designed to help community members combat expensive health issues not only boost individuals’ health but also provide a strong return on investment for communities.
+Programs designed to help community members combat expensive health issues boost individuals’ health and provide a strong return on investment for communities.

-According to the CDC, states with strong tobacco control programs see a $55 return on every $1 investment, mostly from avoiding costs to treat smoking-related illness.
-The national cost of offering the National Diabetes Prevention Program is about $500 per participant, significantly lower than the $9,600 spent on diabetes care per type 2 diabetes patient each year.
+According to the CDC, states with strong tobacco control programs see a $55 return on every $1 investment, mostly from avoiding costs to treat smoking-related illnesses.
+The national cost of offering the National Diabetes Prevention Program is about $500 per participant, significantly lower than the $9,600 spent on diabetes care per type 2 diabetes patient yearly.

 Find Your Program